Roosevelt Island Steam Plant

 Overview and Administrative History

-The Roosevelt Island Steam Plant, located at 5 East Main Street, New York, NY, was constructed in 1934 and operated until decommissioning in 2013.
 After decommissioning, the New York City Department of Housing Preservation and Development (HPD) assumed responsibility for maintenance.
-Routine maintenance reportedly ceased early in the Adams administration, with no documented stabilization or repair measures undertaken thereafter.
+Routine maintenance reportedly ceased early in the Adams administration.
+No documented stabilization, repair, or protective measures were undertaken.
+The building was allowed to deteriorate.

 Overview